San Joaquin/Calaveras County Inside Wireman Apprenticeship Program Information

 - Must appear in person to complete an application form

-- Must present a high school diploma or G.E.D. at time of application or no later than the following Friday before noon
+- Must provide a copy of high school diploma or G.E.D. at time of application or no later than the following Friday before noon

-- Must provide us with a current (no older than 30 days) DMV printout for your driving history at time of application or no later than Friday at noon
+- Must provide a current (no older than 30 days) DMV printout for your driving history at time of application or no later than Friday at noon

 - Must be physically able to perform the work of the trade and be willing and able to attend ALL required classes or related instruction